Trust Pilot logo

 Non-refundable Reservation Fee

-Within 2 hours of the auction ending, the successful bidder will have to pay a non-refundable reservation fee.
+You usually pay the non-reservation fee straight away.
+Your deposit is normally due at exchange.
 This is paid in addition to any asking price (price can be negotiated as usual prior to commitment of course) and therefore, needs to be considered in any affordability tests when confirming the amount you wish to pay for the property.

 Reservation Agreements are contained within a buyers pack and here are a couple of example’s to help you understand the sort of expectations that are contained within it.